BUDDHIST FEDERATION OF NORWAY (BFN)

 The Buddhist Federation of Norway was founded in 1979.
 It is a registered faith community based on the Act relating to Religious Communities, passed by the Norwegian parliament in 1969, which provides for regular government funding of registered religious communities of all faiths.

 Through the Buddhist Federation of Norway its member organizations cooperate for their own benefit as well as for the larger purpose of promoting Buddhism nationally and internationally.
-Presently 14 Buddhist organisations with a total number of 14.832 members (2018) have joined the Buddhist Federation of Norway.
+Presently 16 Buddhist organisations with approximately 15.000 members have joined the Buddhist Federation of Norway.
 The major traditions of Buddhism are all represented in the Buddhist Federation of Norway which represents the Buddhists in relation to the government as well as in relation to other religions in the country.

 The organisations of the Buddhist Federation of Norway represent both Buddhists of Asian backgrounds as well as “new Buddhists» of Western background.
 There are also “nondenominational” Buddhists who are directly affiliated with the Buddhist Federation of Norway.